 Collecting work from students can be a major issue with Raspberry Pis.
 The normal way to do it is by plugging in a USB flash drive into the Raspberry Pi or uploading it to the internet.

-PiNet comes with a built in solution called Collect work.
+PiNet comes with a built in solution called Collect work

-The collect work system system fetches the students work from each user account from the handin folder which can be found /home/username/handin.
+The collect work system system fetches the students work from each user account from the handin

 More information on this can be found on the handin page.